Hash-AK/AK-Printer/JOURNAL.md

 @Anicetus on the slack proposed me these motors : https://www.aliexpress.us/item/2255801033887365.html

 Research : 1:45 hour

+# Day 3 ( Feb 23 2025)

+I'm still searching for what aluminium extrusions I will use.
+After searching on the web and asking in the slack (only one reply 😭), I think I will go with 2020.
+Not sure yet what slot type (V or T) yet.
+So there's not much done yet but I'm sorta starting to see where I'm going. [this link](https://www.drdflo.com/pages/Guides/How-to-Build-a-3D-Printer/FFF.html) is realyl awesome tho, not supeer detailed but gives a really good overview.

+Research : 20 min

 # Ressources I found
 - https://www.instructables.com/How-to-Design-and-Build-a-3D-Printer/